gambaldia/hiro_format/README.md

 It converts ruby variables into formatted text by predefined recipe.
 It also supports ANSI color display for console applications, and html class handling to have colorful texts.

+## Still Buggy

+Sorry, it is still in very early stage of development.
+If you use this, please update the gem frequently.

+Bug reports are welcome.

 ## Installation